Mishkun/ataman-intellij/README.md

 ```

 to your `~/.ideavimrc` file.
 This way leader key will work unless you are entering text anywhere

+## Other actions

+- `Ataman: Open or Create ~/atamanrc.config` - opens your config file in the editor (creates if it does not exist yet)
+- `Ataman: Reload ~/.atamanrc.config File` - reloads your config file.
+Call this action after editing your config
+- `Ataman: Repeat Latest Command` - repeats the last command executed by Ataman

 ## Config structure